 Relevant FAQ you may have.

-Here below are some FAQs that you may have when it comes to why your microphone is picking up your breathing noise.
+Below are some FAQs that you may have regarding why your microphone is picking up your breathing noise.
 This section will be expanded as more and more questions come through.

-Mic picking up me breathing but not my voice?
+Mic picking up my breathing but not my voice?

 If you have a quality microphone, the problem could arise from how you use the microphone.
 Adjusting how you hold it or how close you are to the microphone could make all the difference.
 This may also have to do with some of the gain settings of the microphone, so it’s best you troubleshoot by connecting the microphone to a different device and see if the issue still occurs.